-Wedding Traditions – Weddings are beautiful, often in a classic, traditional sense.
-But it’s 2017, and those strict traditional rules of the past need not be followed today.
+Wedding Traditions are beautiful, often in a classic, traditional sense.
+But it’s the twenty-first century, and those strict traditional rules of the past need not be followed today.
 Of course, there’s nothing wrong with a classic wedding, but don’t let outdated traditions hinder your creative spirit or keep you

 from having the wedding of your dreams.
 Here are 8 old school wedding traditions you can feel